Zinbo/software-dev-repository/content/posts/Testing/index.md

 Due to their high maintenance cost you should aim to reduce the number of end-to-end tests to a bare minimum.

 Think about the high value interactions users will have with your application.
-Try to come up with user journeys that define the core value of your produce and translate the most important steps of these user journeys into automated end-to-end tests.
+Try to come up with user journeys that define the core value of your product and translate the most important steps of these user journeys into automated end-to-end tests.

-Avoid a graphical user interface whne testign your application can be a good idea to come up with tests that are less flakey than full end-to-end tests while still covering a broad part of your application's stack.
+Avoiding a graphical user interface when testing your application can be a good idea to come up with tests that are less flaky than full end-to-end tests while still covering a broad part of your application's stack.
 This can come in handy when testing through the web interface of your application is particularly hard.
-Maybe you don't evne havea web UI but serve a REST API instead.
+Maybe you don't even have a web UI but serve a REST API instead.

 These are called Subcutaneous tests.
 This means a test that operates just under the UI of an application.
 This is particularly valuable when doing functional testing of an application: when you want to test end-to-end behaviour, but its difficult to test through the UI itself.

-Subcutaneous testing can avoid difficulties with hard-to-test presentation technologies and usually is much fsater than testing through the UI.
-The big danger is that, unless you are a firm follower of keeping all useful logic out of your UI< subcutaneous testing will leave important behaviour out of its test.
+Subcutaneous testing can avoid difficulties with hard-to-test presentation technologies and usually is much faster than testing through the UI.
+The big danger is that, unless you are a firm follower of keeping all useful logic out of your UI, subcutaneous testing will leave important behaviour out of its test.

-REST-assured can be agood library for writing these kind of tests.
+REST-assured can be a good library for writing these kind of tests.

 ## Acceptance tests
 Make sure your software works correctly from a user's perspective, not just from a technical perspective.

 Functional and acceptance tests are the same thing.

-Cna come in different levels of granularity.
+Can come in different levels of granularity.
 Write them at the lowest level you can.
-Acceptance testing is orthogonal to your test pyramid
+Acceptance testing is orthogonal to your test pyramid.

 ## Exploratory Testing
 Take some time on a regular schedule to try and break your app.